 - SEGMENTS=segments specifies the size, in megabytes, of the shared memory object you are creating. - FPROT=YES gives the memory object fetch protection.
-The default is FPROT=NO. - KEY=key specifies its storage key.
+The default is FPROT=NO. - SENSITIVE is an optional parameter that specifies whether the memory object contains sensitive data (for instance, personal or confidential data), as described in "Tagging 64-bit memory objects for data privacy" on page 75. - KEY=key specifies its storage key.
 The key must be in bits 0-3 of the specified byte. - CHANGEACCESS=scope identifies whether subsequent CHANGEACCESS requests change the access for only the address space specified (LOCAL), or all the address spaces sharing the memory object (GLOBAL).
 The default is CHANGEACCESS=LOCAL. - USERTKN=usertoken is a required 8-byte token that relates two or more memory objects to each other.
 Associate the user token with the memory object, so later you can free several shared memory objects at one time. - ORIGIN= origin is the name or address that will contain the lowest address in the memory object.

-For an example of this request, see "Example of creating and using a shared memory object - GETSHARED" on page 79.
+For an example of this request, see "Example of creating and using a shared memory object - GETSHARED" on page 82.